aptech/docs/docs/CR-chrs.rst

     *

-chrs can be used to create an interactive program in which the user is prompted for keyboard input which the code uses to make decisions.
+:func:`chrs` can be used to create an interactive program in which the user is prompted for keyboard input which the code uses to make decisions.

 ::